by Tim Isbell (#charity, #donate, #retirement)

 first many retirement years you are receiving back money that you already tithed decades before.
 It is very difficult for anybody to determine at what age they have received their original money back so they can start tithing the excess!
-Analysis of typical scenarios show that if we live to our expectancy we will receive Social Security and Medicare benefits that modestly surpass the amounts we paid in.
+Analysis of typical scenarios shows that if we live to our expectancy we will receive Social Security and Medicare benefits that modestly surpass the amounts we paid in.
 So if you live much beyond your life expectancy you can resume tithing - but by that time many of us won't remember it anyway!

-Finally, for American Christians fortunate enough to outlive our retirement funds, let's be generous with our church and other Kingdom ministries through our estate plan.
+Finally, for American Christians fortunate enough to never outlive our retirement funds, let's be generous with our church and other Kingdom ministries through our estate plan.
 It's our last opportunity to tithe on some of the income that may have slipped past us during life - especially things like missing on tithing retirement income, home sales, business sales.

 Special thanks to four people who reviewed this web page and provided very useful feedback, most of which I incorporated.
 These are Dr. John Calhoun (District Superintendent of the Northern California Church of the Nazarene), Ron Knepper (long time friend who has served as treasurer of many churches as well as a Nazarene district campground in New York), Carryl Keenan (long time colleague who is the Northern California Nazarene District Treasurer), and Kenneth Dirks (long time friend and parishioner from New Life Church, Cupertino, CA).
 Thanks so much to each of you.